mykelalvis/FATESRD/Other/war-of-ashes.md

 **Example 1: An Ancient lighthouse.**

-If the site is still in fairly good shape, it may be easy to discover the high concept aspect Ancient Lighthouse, or the aspect can even be known already without the need to [[create advantage]] to discover it.
+If the site is still in fairly good shape, it may be easy to discover the high concept aspect Ancient Lighthouse, or the aspect can even be known already without the need to [[Create Advantage]] to discover it.

 However, the GM may add one to three less obvious aspects if the site is important to the adventure.
 For example, it might have _Hidden Crypt Deep Below_ if you want a scene or even a whole adventure about poking in the depths beneath the lighthouse, or _Line Up the Two Fires to Navigate Through the Reefs_ if the lighthouse is a navigation clue to help the heroes reach their destination, or _Secret of the Undying Flame_ if this is really about the liquid fuel which the Ancients had devised to keep the beacon lit.